Sue: Is there anything I should know about Stephen Harris? I don’t remember seeing his name before.

 Nicol: It’s The Crystal Maze.
 Again!

 Me: You and The Crystal bloody Maze.
-You are obsessed with it.
-Let it go – it’s never coming back.
+You’re obsessed with it.
+Let it go, Nic, it’s never coming back.

 Nicol: It’s not my fault.
-Every time I watch an episode of old Doctor Who it has this scene in it, or something very similar to it.
-Are they all like this?
+Every time I watch an old Doctor Who it has this scene in it, or something very similar to it.

 Sarah is trapped in a large perspex cylinder.

 Sue: Mars is a shit hole.
-I don’t think much of their interior designers at all.
+I don’t think much of their interior designers.

-Me: It’s supposed to be a prison, not a holiday camp.
+Me: It’s supposed to be a prison, Sue, not a holiday camp.

 Sue: Okay, what did I miss?